microbiome - trust your gut

 1. Eat a Wide Variety of Plant Foods

 Think of diversity.
 Different plant foods feed different microbes.
-From legumes and pulses to nuts, seeds, whole gluten-free grains (buckwheat, quinoa, millet) and fibrous vegetables, all offer substrates for beneficial microbes.
-According to research, “the variety of microorganisms in your gut microbiome requires a variety of plant fibres to thrive.
+Legumes and pulses, nuts, seeds, whole gluten-free grains (buckwheat, quinoa, millet), and fibrous vegetables all provide substrates for beneficial microbes.
+According to research, “the variety of microorganisms in your gut microbiome requires a variety of plant fibers to thrive.

 Healthy and colorful Buddha bowl with quinoa, avocado, asparagus, and pineapple.

-Given our gluten-free lens, focus on brown rice, alternative grains, lots of salad greens, steamed cruciferous vegetables, root vegetables, and colourful berries.
-Each colour provides a slightly different mix of fibre, polyphenols, and prebiotics.
+Given our gluten-free lens, focus on brown rice, alternative grains, lots of salad greens, steamed cruciferous vegetables, root vegetables, and colorful berries.
+Each color provides a slightly different mix of fiber, polyphenols, and prebiotics.

 2. Include Fermented Foods Regularly

-As someone who avoids lactose but tolerates yoghurt, kefir and some hard cheese.
-I still embrace fermented foods — think sauerkraut, kimchi, water kefir, kombucha, and kvass.
+I avoid lactose but tolerate yogurt, kefir, and some hard cheese.
+Talking about Dairy and Gut Health, you might be surprised how your gut bacteria determine your individual lactose tolerance.
+Embrace fermented foods – think sauerkraut, kimchi, water kefir, kombucha, and kvass.
 These introduce beneficial microbes and support microbial diversity.
 More about the science of fermentation can be found here.

 3. Prebiotic Foods That Support Gut Bacteria

 Prebiotics feed the beneficial bugs.
-Chicory root, artichoke, garlic, leeks, onion, asparagus, bananas (just slightly green), oats (gluten-free certified) — include these.
-Keep in mind: go slowly when increasing fibre (especially if you have a sensitive gut) to avoid bloating.
+Chicory root, artichoke, garlic, leeks, onion, asparagus, bananas (just slightly green), and oats (gluten-free certified).
+Keep in mind: go slowly when increasing fiber (especially if you have a sensitive gut) to avoid bloating.

-The research shows that microbiota perform functions in the fermentation of indigestible fibres and produce short-chain fatty acids (SCFAs), which feed our colon cells and support barrier integrity.
+The research shows that during the fermentation of indigestible fibers, short-chain fatty acids (SCFAs) are produced, which feed our colon cells and support barrier integrity.

 4. Limit Refined Sugar and Ultra-Processed Foods